EHRI/rspub-gui/docs/rst/rsgui.glossary.rst

 .. glossary::

-    capabilitylist
+    Capability List
-        A capabilitylist is an xml-document of type :term:`sitemap` that enlists :term:`resourcelist`\ s and :term:`changelist`\ s that have links to a particular set of resources.
+        A Capability List is an xml-document of type :term:`sitemap` that enlists :term:`Resource List`\ s and :term:`Change List`\ s that contain links to a particular :term:`set of resources`\ .

         .. seealso::

             `Capability List <http://www.openarchives.org/rs/1.1/resourcesync#CapabilityList>`_
                 ResourceSync Framework Specification

-    changelist
+    Change List
-        A changelist is an xml-document of type :term:`sitemap` that enlists resources that have changed since a previous synchronization.
+        A Change List is an xml-document of type :term:`sitemap` that enlists :term:`resource`\ s that have changed since a previous :term:`synchronization`\ .

         .. seealso::